 Buy links: Dreamspinner Press: http://www.dreamspinnerpress.com/store/product_info.php?products_id=3823 Amazon: All Romance (Are): https://www.allromanceebooks.com/product-honorc-1216159-149.html Excerpt JORGE stirred beside me, dragging me from my reverie of schoolyards, lunches, and bullies and back to the present.
 Tonight was our last chance to make love.
 I had no words, I just wanted to look at him, memorize him.
 I reached to paint the line of his full bottom lip with my thumb and shivered at the sigh it evoked from him, the tiny whimper as he wriggled to face me.
 He twirled a finger in the curls at my nape.
 “Remember Shirley Setzer?”
 I turned on my side to take in the sight of Jorge’s nude body—skinny, girly, driving-me-out-of-my-mind sexy—stretched out beside me.
 The limited light transformed his thin form into smooth, elegant planes with a tantalizing thatch of shadow between his legs.
 “How weird.
 I was just thinking about her.”
 I lifted onto my elbow.
 His hand dropped to his chest.
 “The day we met.”
 I snorted.
 “We didn’t meet that day.
 You never even spoke to me.”
 “Didn’t I?”
 “Hell, no.” “But—” “Ah, no. You pranced your stuck-up little ass back to the building, never said two words to me.”
 Lifting his hand, he pretended to slap me.
 “I was not stuck up.”
 I said nothing, just lifted an eyebrow that I was sure he couldn’t really see in the dark.
 “I didn’t mean to be, Honor.
 I guess I was afraid to talk to you.
 None of the other kids had anything to do with me.
 Figured you wouldn’t either.”
 “But you charged into Shirley.
 You sure weren’t shy then.”
 “I just reacted.”
 “I’ll never forget.
 You knocked the shit out of ol’Shirley and never even said anything to me.
 You just strutted away, all prissy-assed.
 Do you know what I thought?”
 “What?”
 “I thought you were irritated at me, that you thought I should have defended myself.
 That you thought I was weak.”
 “Oh, querido,” he murmured and cupped his warm palm to my cheek.
 “I was the weak one, to give in to her taunts.
 You were the strong one.
 And I think I loved you that day.
 Even that young, I think I loved you.”
 “Me?
 Gordo?
 Cerdo Castillo?”
 With a grunt, Jorge flopped onto his back.
 “Stop it, damn you.”
 “Sorry,” I chuckled.
 It riled him so for me to put myself down about my size.
 He shifted toward me once more, wormed nearer.
 “Fuck, fuck, fuck.
 I’d see you smile at somebody in the halls and I’d nearly cry like a baby, wanting so bad to get one of your killer smiles aimed at me.
 Holy shit, I had the biggest girly crush on you.”
 “Could have fooled me.”
 “Your smile, Honor.”
 He pressed a trembling finger to my lips.
 “Your smile.”
 “Once you did speak to me, I don’t think my smile showed itself for anybody but you again.”
 “Bullshit.”
 This time he did slap me.
 Lightly, but still a slap to my cheek.
 “She sure as hell sees it.”
 “Ay-ay.”
 I coaxed the head of my cock against his crotch.
 “We agreed not to bring that up tonight.”
 “Please don’t do this.”
 He whispered the words onto my shoulder.
 His voice, so husky, a sultry purr—all Lauren Bacall, just put your lips together and blow—hadn’t lost its power to make me grovel at his feet in lust.
 “Want me to stop?”
 I teased and turned him in my arms.
 “Make jokes.”
 Burrowing deeper into my embrace, he growled and circled his palm over the hair on my chest.
 “Becky,” he spat.
 “I can’t even say her name without choking on it.”
 I held him tighter but said nothing.
 What more was there to say?
 We’d been arguing all night, ever since I’d broken the news to him that I’d gotten serious with Rebecca Sanchez, the dazzling woman I’d met a few months back.
 We can still fuck, can’t we?
 Jorge had contended.Why does she have to change anything?
 Because once my relationship with Becky seemed to be heading on a serious route, I couldn’t cheat on her.
 I just couldn’t.
 The decision hadn’t come easily, but I’d made it, and I knew it was good.
 Author links: Blog: http://authorczampa.blogspot.com Amazon Author page: www.amazon.com/C.-Zampa/e/B004QSDSG0 Twitter: http://www.twitter.com/authorczampa Facebook:https://www.facebook.com/carol.zampa.3?fref=ts Giveaway Information: C. Zampa is giving away a $50 Amazon Gift Card at the end of the tour.
 Tour Schedule: Honor C. Tour Stops May: 29th: Dawn’s Reading Nook http://dawnsreadingnook.blogspot.com/2014/05/one-year-anniversary-for-honor-c.html 30th: New Release Announcement Blog http://newreleaseannouncement.blogspot.com/2014/05/honor-c-by-c-zampa.html 31st: Author Raine Delight http://authorrainedelight.wordpress.com/2014/05/31/discover-honor-c-by-c-zampa/ June: 4th: Will Parkinson (blog post/promo post) http://parkerwilliamsauthor.com/wordpress/honor-c-book-tour1/ 6th: RJ Scott (Promo post) http://rjscottauthor.blogspot.com/2014/06/honor-c-anniversary-blog-tour-carol.html 11th: Silvia Violet (Promo post) http://silviaviolet.com/blog/2014/06/11/anniversary-blog-tour-for-honor-c-by-carol-zampa/ 12th: Freddy MacKay http://freddysstereograph.weebly.com/ 17th: Three Flynns (Seduce Day/wip teaser) http://threeflynns.com/ 18th: MM Good Books Review (review and promo excerpt/blurb) http://mmgoodbookreviews.wordpress.com 18th: Sloane Taylor (Recipe and promo post) http://sloanetaylor.blogspot.com 18th: Sue Brown (Guest blog post) http://suebrownsstories.blogspot.co.uk/?zx=711a0a0202d37ef6 20th: Three Flynns Website/blog (Blog Post) http://threeflynns.com/ 22nd: Cynthia Sax (interview-no giveaway on this stop) http://tasteofcyn.com/author-interviews/ 24th: Romance Lives Forever Blog http://romancelivesforever.blogspot.com/ Welcome, Vastine.
 Vastine is here to visit us, giving us a wonderful look at her story, Glory Lands, as well as hold a little contest for everyone (Rafflecopter link below) for a $100 GC to Victoria Secrets or Amazon (runs through May 10th).
 First she shares a little bit about the research that went into her story.
 Q: Historical books can be difficult to write.
 The language and culture has changed over time and can only be ascertained through research.
 What kind of research did you do for Glory Lands?
 And were there any interesting finds or surprises along the way?
 VB: For some reason, this era and everything about it are so close to me, I don't feel like they're historical, just my own personal history---if that makes sense.
 As far as research, I've always been fascinated with the era...the Great Depression...particularly this location, and have spent so much time reading and absorbing accounts of the period.
 But, then, I've had the luxury of my roots being deep in this place and to have had relatives (my mother, particularly) alive to share real-life background.
 And the language and culture are surprisingly intact to this day.
 But as far as some actual words, it did take a bit of extra study to make sure they were authentic to the period.
 The premier interesting find during research was the discovery of the sheriff of the real-life town where the story takes place.
 The story itself had been tossing around in my mind for so long but---upon stumbling on this man---the story found its heart.
 His story, the particular incident which begins the story, haunted me.
 Blurb ![]() A Texas Piney Woods Story Rural East Texas, 1931.
 Preacher’s son Emory Joe Logan and a fiddler from Shreveport, Glory Lands, meet and form a tender bond.
 When they are caught and arrested for homosexual acts by Sheriff Elihu Bishop, the lawman’s sanctimonious bigotry threatens to rip the young men from their families.
 Emory Joe’s father, Pastor Charles Logan, is brought to his knees in terror, confusion, and anger.
 He still regrets not standing up against Bishop when the lawman murdered a youth in cold blood nine years ago.
 Now there’s no longer a choice for the preacher to stand up to the lawman.
 Cold-blooded justice, bigotry-disguised-as-religion, and hatred take on a whole new meaning when they’re standing on his doorstep, ready to take the son he loves.
 Excerpt: I’D BEEN scared lots of times in my nineteen years, but never as scared as I was as I sat with Daddy in the church.
 He’d begged me to go home, to pack, and to head for the bus station while he met with the sheriff alone—how simple he made it sound, as though inviting Bishop to tea and cake.
 No, I told him.
 I wasn’t leaving without some last words to Bishop.
 So if I insisted on facing the sheriff, Daddy begged me to wait it out with him at the church.
 He assured me Bishop would show up, as sure as night and day, and somehow he felt safer there in the sanctuary.
 Tears threatened to make their way from the well in my belly to my eyes to see Daddy sitting—just sitting, still and silent, with his Bible in his lap—in his usual seat at the side of the pulpit.
 He’d never in a million years have showed up at God’s house dressed in trousers, a sleeveless undershirt, and suspenders.
 Sweaty.
 Unshaven.
 I wondered if he even realized how much like a hobo he looked.
 Who was to know how this day would end?
 It didn’t matter any longer.
 All I did know was I’d never realized how much I loved my father until sharing that awful but somehow beautiful silence in that empty church while we waited for whatever was going to happen.
 Did he know how proud Mama would have been of him?
 I hoped his heart knew that Mama was right beside him in that seat, holding his hand.
 Looking back, I reckon my mother had always seen my true self.
 She’d always seemed to know there’d been something different about me.
 Although I knew without a doubt she would have been standing beside us right then, I was glad that she didn’t have to be.
 “Daddy.”
 My own voice startled me when it broke the oddly peaceful tension inside the sanctuary.
 Daddy, as though he’d been in a deep trance, glanced to me from whatever world he’d been lost in.
 “Son?”
 “You know why I’m doing this?”
 He crossed his legs, shifted in the seat, and shrugged.
 “I think so, Emory Joe.”
 “If it had been just me, I’d have hightailed it out of here, not made a peep, so as to not embarrass you anymore.”
 He just nodded.
 I continued, “But you know I can’t, after what they’ve done to Glory.”
 “I understand.”
 “And, Daddy….”
 “Yes?”
 “I’m not really afraid, if you’re worried about that.”
 “I know, son.”
 “Daddy?”
 “Hmm?”
 “I love you.”
 With his brow furrowed, he stared at me with some words perched on his lips.
 He said nothing, though, just smiled and nodded.
 But his smile had hugged me and held me hard, and I felt his I love you stronger than any spoken words.
 The affection piercing me through his unsaid sentiment was the sort a fellow would give his life to have.
 The purr of a car’s engine and the crunch of tires on gravel outside the open doors of the church shouldn’t have surprised me, but my body jolted anyway.
 And I didn’t even have to look to see who’d driven up.
 I knew.
 Daddy drew a shaky breath, closed his eyes, and softly chanted a Psalm.
 “They have prepared a net for my steps; my soul is bowed down: they have digged a pit before me….”
 Icy water pulsed through my veins with my spiked heartbeat.
 Car doors opened and, after a pause, closed.
 This was it.
 Buy Links: Dreamspinner Press: http://www.dreamspinnerpress.com/store/product_info.php?products_id=4617

 Amazon: http://www.amazon.com/Glory-Lands-Vastine-Bondurant-ebook/dp/B00HZL4FE4/ref=sr_1_1?s=books&ie=UTF8&qid=1398627965&sr=1-1&keywords=vastine+bondurant All Romance: https://www.allromanceebooks.com/product-glorylands-1401263-145.html Readers' Remarks on Glory Lands (Optional in case you want to use a quote or two in the post) "...This story is beautifully written with charm and a very classy style. ” cathy- (Amazon) "..
 But every so often a story comes along and absolutely annihilates me.
-Glory Lands is that story...~ Astrid (Amazon) It's a day late but I wanted to announce Jill P won the drawing for my portion of the Autism Blog Hop put on by RJ.
+Glory Lands is that story...~ Astrid (Amazon) |

 AuthorI tend to be a little squirrelly, but my friends still love me anyway. ;) Archives